usdaud/algotradinglib.github.io/en/pedia/s/stop-loss_orders.md

+# Stop-Loss Orders

-# In the world of algotrading, one of the most crucial tools for risk management and trade execution is the stop-loss order.
+In the world of algotrading, one of the most crucial tools for risk management and trade execution is the stop-loss order.
 This mechanism is fundamental for both retail and institutional traders.
 Here's an exhaustive examination of stop-loss orders, covering their types, advantages, limitations, algorithmic implementations, and real-world applications.

 ---